 "Behind all of the manifestations of the eerie, the central enigma at its core is the problem of agency.
 In the case of the failure of absence, the question concerns the existence of agency as such.
 Is there a deliberate agent here at all?
 Are we being watched by an entity that has not yet revealed itself?
 In the case of the failure of presence, the question concerns the particular nature of the agent at work."

-This text intends to give insight into everything that was and is happening behind the scenes in this project.
+This text intends to give insight into everything that was and is happening behind the scenes of this project.
 On the technological side, this project consists of multiple components, most of which are based on so-called "artificial intelligence" (short AI).
 All messages and selfies are being generated live.
 The first half of this text will give a (critical) overview of this technology.
-The second half will go into the process of creating this project and my choices and motivations.
+The second half will go into the process of creating this project and explain / go into detail about my choices and motivations.

 Machine Learning

 Describing machine learning is challenging.
 This is not necessarily because it is a complicated technology.
 Most technologies were perceived to be complicated when they were new and yet were rather easy to explain once humans had gotten used to them and had a common vocabulary to describe them.
-While AIs use outside of research is still a recent development, most people have now had encounters with AI, knowingly or unknowingly.
+While AI’s use outside of research is still a recent development, most people have now had encounters with AI, knowingly or unknowingly.
 A common vocabulary seems to be developing.

 Exactly this emerging vocabulary makes describing machine learning challenging, though.
 A common description of it might be: "Machine learning describes algorithms that are able to 'learn' certain patterns through being 'shown' vast amounts of data.
 These patterns could be anything: visual patterns in images, grammatical patterns in text, etc. If you want an AI to be able to 'discern' sad and happy facial expressions, for example, you could show the algorithm tens of thousands of pictures of sad and happy faces that are labeled as such.
-After a while of training with these pictures, the AI will be able to put the labels 'sad' and 'happy' on completely new portraits that it has never seen before.
+After a while of training with these pictures, the AI will be able to put the labels 'sad' and 'happy' on completely new portraits that it has never ‘seen’ before.
 Aside from labeling or classifying data, machine learning algorithms can also generate new data.
 An algorithm that is 'trained' with faces, for example, will 'learn' what a face looks like and will be able to construct completely new faces with that knowledge."

-The problem with this explanation is that, while machine learning algorithms can label or generate data through a process called training, they are probably not capable of "learning" or "discerning" anything in any way that would be familiar to humans.
-Although these terms might suggest otherwise.
-As Matteo Pasquinelli and Vladan Joler put it: "Machine learning is a term that, as much as 'AI', anthropomorphizes a piece of technology: machine learning learns nothing in the proper sense of the word, as a human does".
+The problem with this explanation is that, while machine learning algorithms can label or generate data through a process called training, they are probably not capable of "learning" or "discerning" anything in any way that would be familiar to humans, although these terms might suggest otherwise.
+As Matteo Pasquinelli and Vladan Joler put it: "Machine learning is a term that, as much as 'AI', anthropomorphizes a piece of technology: machine learning learns nothing in the proper sense of the word, as a human does."

 It is important to keep in mind that, as much as the field of AI is a technological praxis, it is also a narrative one.
 In the words of Phil Agre: "As a practical matter, the purpose of AI is to build computer systems whose operation can be narrated using intentional vocabulary.
 Innovations frequently involve techniques that bring new vocabulary into the field: reasoning, planning, learning, choosing, strategizing, and so on.
-Whether the resulting systems are really exhibiting these qualities is hard to say".
+Whether the resulting systems are really exhibiting these qualities is hard to say."